-Early humans were always moving in search of food and a better climate.
+Early humans were always moving in search of food and better climate.

-Compare that to the farming life, which is a stationary life connected to a plot of land.
+Compare that to the farming life, which is a stationary life that is connected to a plot of land.

 Within their tribe—their "family"—early humans hunted and gathered and lived their entire lives together (talk about strong social bonds).